 Can I practice yoga with an injury or medical condition?

 If you have any sort of condition or injury, it is always a good idea to check with your physician before coming to class.
-Please be sure to let your instructor know if you have any sort of injury or illness.
+Let your instructor know if you have any sort of injury or illness.
 This will allow your teacher to help you to modify your practice so that it is healing and appropriate for your body.
-Gentle and Mindful Yoga classes are a good place to start.
+Gentle and Mindful classes are a good place to start.

 Can I practice yoga when I am pregnant?

 Practicing yoga during your pregnancy is tremendously beneficial.
 It helps maintain strength and flexibility and also enhances connection to the mind and body with concentration on the breath and relaxation.
 Classes offer women an experience to feel connected, relaxed, strong and at ease.
-We currently offer Prenatal class every Tuesday from 5:30-6:45pm.
-Please Sign-up on our website class schedule to attend.
+We offer Prenatal classes on Wednesdays at 7pm and Sundays at 11:30am.

 How do I get started?

 Most of our classes are ongoing and you may join anytime.
 You may purchase a Single Class, 10 Class Package, or a $99 Monthly Membership.
-10 Class packages are valid for 4 months from date of purchase and may be shared with family and friends, while attending class together or separately.
-The $99 Monthly Unlimited is perfect for anyone who attends class 2 or more times a week.
-Monthly Unlimited Memberships automatically renew every 30 days from date of purchase.
+10 Class packages are valid for 6 months from date of purchase and may be shared with family and friends, while attending class together or separately.
+The $99 Monthly Membership is perfect for anyone who attends class 2 or more times a week.
+Attend as many classes as you like from our website class schedule.
+Monthly Memberships automatically renew every 30 days from date of purchase.
 No cancellation fees.
 Be sure to notify us of cancellation before the end of your 30 day membership period.
 Monthly Memberships available for purchase with a credit card only.
 Available for purchase online or in the studio.